QubitPi/management-blogs/docs/_posts/2021-08-20-openstack.md

 customer-facing product are often very different from an internal, private cloud.
 You must consider what features make your design most attractive to your users.

+##### Capacity Planning and Scalability

+Capacity and the placement of workloads are key design considerations for clouds.
+A long-term capacity plan for these designs must incorporate growth over time to prevent permanent consumption of more expensive external clouds.
+To avoid this scenario, account for **future** applications' capacity requirements and plan growth appropriately.

+It is difficult to predict the amount of load a particular application might incur if the number of users fluctuates, or the application experiences an unexpected increase in use.
+It is possible to define application requirements in terms of vCPU, RAM, bandwidth, or other resources and plan appropriately.
+However, other clouds might not use the same meter or even the same oversubscription rates.

+Oversubscription is a method to emulate more capacity than may physically be present.
+For example, a physical hypervisor node with 32 GB RAM may host 24 instances, each provisioned with 2 GB RAM.
+As long as all 24 instances do not concurrently use 2 full gigabytes, this arrangement works well.
+However, some hosts take oversubscription to extremes and, as a result, performance can be inconsistent.
+If at all possible, determine what the oversubscription rates of each host are and plan capacity accordingly.

+##### Performance

+Performance is a critical consideration when designing any cloud, and becomes increasingly important as size and complexity grow.
+While single-site, private clouds can be closely controlled, multi-site and hybrid deployments require more careful planning to reduce problems such as network latency between sites.

 **To be continued...**